Exploring search space trees using an adapted version of Monte Carlo tree search for combinatorial optimization problems: Conclusions and further work

 An interesting avenue for further work is to research the possibility of learning across different problem instances.
 In the proposed algorithm, the selection policy is learned in an online fashion, making it unable to benefit from information that was learned from previous problem instances.
 However, by using information that was learned offline (e.g. features that capture all relevant information of a node in the search space tree), the time necessary to learn a well-performing selection policy for a given problem instance could potentially be significantly reduced.
 It is very likely that integrating such information into the proposed algorithm would require significant changes and this problem deserves further attention.

-Another interesting idea that was not further explored in this article is the ability to integrate exact solvers into the algorithm.
+Another interesting idea that was not further explored in this article is the ability to integrate exact solvers into the algorithm and, related to this, compare \blue{it} with other search paradigms (e.g. heuristic tree search algorithms or matheuristics).
 In the deeper levels of the search space tree, the number of decision variables whose values are not yet known is low, making exact approaches feasible.
 However, the time for a single iteration of the algorithm could potentially be significantly increased by using exact solvers.
 In this case, a good balance between the accuracy and time increase must be found.
 The question of how to do this in an optimal way is a challenging one and requires further attention.
+It is likely that this will also depend on the problem that one is solving and another interesting opportunity for further work is to implement the proposed algorithm for different problems than the ones presented in the current article.

 Finally, another topic that was not further explored in this article is the suitability of the proposed algorithm to be parallelized.
 There are several possibilities to do this.
 The most simple option is to let the algorithm have multiple independent runs in parallel.
 Another option would be to run multiple simulations in parallel in the simulation phase of the algorithm.
 The most sophisticated option would be to combine the learned selection policies of multiple runs into a single selection policy.
 It is not immediately clear how to combine these policies in an optimal way and this question requires further research.